soiboi/soiboi/README.md

-Greetings, My name is Sawyer Hannel.
+Hello, My name is Sawyer Hannel.

 - Recent graduate with B.S. in Computer Science GPA: 3.61
 - Currently enrolled in M.S.
 (Thesis) with Auburn University